Hawk Falls at Hickory Run State Park is an easy to get to waterfall off of Route 534 in Carbon County, Pennsylvania.

 Other Waterfalls at Hickory Run State Park

-There are two other man-made water features worth checking out at Hickory Run State Park, both located near the park office on Route 534.
+There are two other man-made water features worth checking out at Hickory Run State Park.

-The first of those water features is a small dam near the Chapel on Hickory Run.
+The first of those water features is Chapel Falls on Hickory Run.

-The second water feature is the man-made spillway on Stametz Dam, along the Shades of Death Trail.
+The second water feature is the man-made Stametz Dam, along the Shades of Death Trail.

-Despite the ominous-sounding name, the Shades of Death Trail is actually a very short and relatively easy hike that begins near the park office.
+Despite the ominous-sounding name, the Shades of Death Trail is actually one of the most enjoyable hikes at Hickory Run State Park.

 Man-made or not, the spillway on Stametz Dam is an impressive sight as you approach from downstream.